-The A shaped structures in comparison with rectangular cubic shapes of the traditional houses in the region, have better seismic responses.
+The “A shaped” structures in comparison with rectangular cubic shape of the traditional houses, have better seismic responses.
 This is mostly true when the seismic shocks are paralleled to the diagonal timbers of the shelters.
-In the rectangular cubic shapes while there are not any bracing between the vertical elements, cause thedue to the rigidity of the structural elements and the semi-pin joints of connections the structure tends to deflect toward the parallelogram shape.
+Lack of any bracing between the vertical elements of the rectangular cubic shape model cause the structural deflection toward the parallelogram shape.
+This is mostly because of the rigidity of the structural elements and the semi-pin joints of connections the structure.
 In this case the structures become unstable and the vertical load of roof increases this instability.
 Therefore the structure will be collapsed easily under the moderate lateral loads.
-Deformations in the elements of A shaped structures is lower than the rectangular ones.
+Deformations in the elements of “A shaped” structures is lower than the rectangular ones.

 When the quake loads are paralleled to the diagonal timbers, the structural elements bend under the shock loads.
-In this case the elements on the other side resist against this deflection, therefore, represent a proper seismic performance (Graphic 2).
-How ever the shelters cannot have this earthquake proof feature against the shocks perpendicular to the diagonal elements while their seismic behavior still is better than the rectangular cubic shapes.
-In this case the structural timbers tend to become parallelogram but as the half of the dead load of the diagonal roofs transfer to the earth, the frame can resist better than the cubic case.
-As all the successive shocks of Quchan relatively had same directions (Fig. 5), maybe the shelters which their diagonal elements had been erected paralell to this direction represented more suitable seismic responses which have been reported several times.As the disjointing of the connections or break of the structural elements are 2 main reasons of the probable collapse of A shaped buildings, The X shaped joints and the extra length of the timbers in this part help to reduce the dangerous of disjointing and therefore destruction of the structure.
-This means that these A shaped shelters had better seismic response rather than ordinary gable shaped ones (Graphic 1).
+In this case the elements on the other side resist against this deflection therefore represent a proper seismic performance (Graphic 2).
+How ever the shelters cannot have this earthquake proof response against the shocks perpendicular to the diagonal elements.
+Whereas their seismic behavior still is better than the rectangular cubic shapes.
+This is mostly because of their lighter structure.
+The half of the dead load of the diagonal roofs (walls) transfer to the earth.
+Therefore the loads structure should carry decrease.
+As all the successive shocks of Quchan relatively had same directions (Fig. 5), maybe the shelters which their diagonal elements had been erected parallel to this direction represented more suitable seismic responses.

+The disjointing of the connections or break of the structural elements are two main reasons of the probable collapse of “A shaped” buildings.
+The X shaped joints and the extra length of the timbers in this part help to reduce the dangerous of disjointing and therefore destruction of the structure.
+This means that these “A shaped” shelters had better seismic response rather than ordinary gable shaped ones (Graphic 1).

-The earthquake proof feature of these shelters which is described above, led to their further extension after the 1895 earthquake to have more interior spaces.
-For the extension, at first 2 primary structures of A shaped shelters were set up while most of the time one of them had been erected and settled before, and then a flat roof room connect 2 shelters together [11].
-The structure of this flat roof was made of timber beams paralleled to the ridge beam of A shaped frames.
-Each of the three parts of these dwellings has a separated entrance (Graphic 3).
+The earthquake proof feature of these shelters which is described above, led to their further extension after the 1895 earthquake.
+For the extension, at first 2 primary structures of “A shaped” shelters were set up.
+Most of the time one of them had been erected and settled before.
+Then a flat roof room connects two shelters together [11].
+The structure of this flat roof was made of timber beams paralleled to the ridge beam of “A shaped” frames.
+Each of the three parts of these dwellings had a separate entrance (Graphic 3).

 These extensions how ever reduce the seismic resistance of the shelters.
-The bridged flat roof mostly when is not built on the level of the ridge beams causes breaks in the diagonal timbers which are bearing it.
-When the roofs are erected on the level of the ridge beam, while the amount of vulnerability is reduced, Howeverthe seismic resistance still will be lower than the single A shaped shelters.
+The bridged flat roof when is not exactly located on the same level of the ridge beam, causes breaks of the diagonal load-bearing timbers.
+When the roofs are erected on same the level of the ridge beam the vulnerability will be reduced.
+However, the seismic resistance still will be lower than the single “A shaped” shelters.